 The Bottom Line

-- You might start with a secured credit card where you put down a deposit with the lender to cover your balance in the event that you do default.
+- Start with a secured credit card, which allows you to put down a deposit with the lender to cover your balance in the event that you do default.

 - Ask a family member to add you to his credit card as an authorized user.
-This activity will sometimes show up on your credit report and can improve your score if it's kept in good standing.
+This activity will sometimes show up on your credit report and can improve your score if you keep it in good standing.

 Experian.
 "Personal Loans: What to Know Before You Apply."
 Accessed March 17, 2020.

 Experian.
 "How to Get a Personal Loan Without a Credit Check."
 Accessed March 17, 2020.

 Consumer Financial Protection Bureau.
 "What's a Credit Inquiry?"
 Accessed March 17, 2020.

 Experian.
 "What Is a Soft Inquiry?"
 Accessed March 17, 2020.

 NetCredit.
 "Are No Credit Check Loans Available Through NetCredit?"
 Accessed March 17, 2020.